bonskari/GameByAI/README.md

 ## 🎮 Game Features

-- **✅ Full 3D Wolfenstein-style rendering** with textured walls, floors, and ceilings
+- **✅ Full 3D first-person rendering** with textured walls, floors, and ceilings
 - **✅ Advanced pathfinding system** with A* algorithm and visual debugging
 - **✅ Modern 3D graphics** with procedural textures and lighting
 - **✅ Integrated testing system** with automated bot navigation